 Then finally restore your iPhone using iTunes or the Finder

 In conclusion, without a fully charged battery on your iPhone, the phone will be of no value to you since it will not be able to perform any function.
 Therefore, the above-outlined method will help you resolve the problem.
-We recommend using TunesKit iOS System Recovery if it persists since it is very reliable and efficient.
+For iPhone showing charging but battery percentage not increasing, we recommend using TunesKit iOS System Recovery if it persists since it is very reliable and efficient.
 If there are any other questions, you can leave us a comment or download TunesKit iOS System Recovery to have a try.